Investing in alternative protein

 Connect with alternative protein companies

-Explore our resources, tools and community-building opportunities for investors to learn how you can identify and approach alternative protein startups and build a network of co-investors.
+Explore our resources, tools and community-building opportunities for investors to learn how you can identify and approach alternative protein companies and funds.

 Investor directory

-Joining our investor directory allows investors to express their interest in investing in alternative protein startups by sharing key information about their mandates and areas of interest directly with startups.
-GFI shares the directory with interested startups who may then reach out to prospective investors who they believe are a good fit for their fundraise.
+Joining our investor directory allows investors to express their interest in investing in alternative protein companies and funds by sharing key information about their mandates and areas of interest directly.
+GFI shares the directory with interested companies and funds, respectively, who may then reach out to prospective investors who they believe are a good fit for their fundraise.

 Who has access to the investor directory?

-Due to the sensitive nature of investor contact information and the conditions on which sharing consent was given, GFI limits directory access to alternative protein companies who are currently fundraising or have successfully closed a funding round.
-Because of this, we cannot share investor contact information with other investors or groups that represent companies (e.g., investment banks, accelerators, incubators).
+Due to the sensitive nature of investor contact information and the conditions on which sharing consent was given, GFI maintains separate investor directories for companies and funds and limits directory access to alternative protein companies or funds who are currently fundraising or have successfully closed a funding round.
+Investors can opt in to one or both directories below.

-Alternative protein companies can request access to the investor directory by filling out this form, which you are welcome to share with your portfolio companies.
-All entries will be reviewed by GFI and access will be granted to qualifying alternative protein companies.
+Alternative protein companies can request access to the investor directory by filling out this form.
+Alternative protein funds can request access by filling out this form.
+All entries will be reviewed by GFI and access to each respective directory will be granted to qualifying alternative protein companies or funds.

-How do companies contact investors through this list?
+How do companies and funds contact investors through this list?

 The use of information from the directory for marketing purposes or mass emailing is not permitted.
 If you believe someone is violating this rule, please email startup@gfi.org and GFI will take appropriate action.